TKperson/Nuking-Discord-Server-Bot-Nuke-Bot/README.md

 The bot will tell you if you successfully connected to the server or not.

 * After connecting to it you can do want ever you want with the commands.
 Like ".nuke" or ".aChannel name category name"
-* ".disconnect" is for faster reactions.
+* ".disconnect" is for switching targeting server and faster reactions.
 The bot will do less checks if you are disconnected.

 ### Configuration file
 C-REAL will always try to look for the file "default.json" that is next to it, after finding the file it'll use that file.
 If you don't have a config file, the bot will ask you to enter a path for the config file.
 This feature is made for multiple nukes.